Technology can help add value to your events and make it a smoother and professional experience

-2. Mobile devices centralise and aggregate (on a single platform across multiple devices – PCs, kiosks, tablets, smartphones) the diverse applications required for an attendee to consume the event.
+- Mobile devices centralize and aggregate (on a single platform across multiple devices – PCs, kiosks, tablets, smartphones) the diverse applications required for an attendee to consume the event.

-3. Visitors bring their own devices.
-Provided that the event app selected by the event organiser functions on multiple operating systems most attendees can take advantage of it.
+- Visitors bring their own devices.
+Provided that the event app selected by the event organizer functions on multiple operating systems most attendees can take advantage of it.

-- Attendees- rich media, interactive conference programmes, networking and way-finding tools
+- Attendees- rich media, interactive conference programs, networking and way-finding tools

 - Venues – an intuitive, portable sales tool